PdxCodeGuild/20180116-FullStack-Day/3 JavaScript/docs/13 - Canvas Drawing.md

 # Canvas Drawing

-Canvas elements were introduced with HMTL5 and give you complete control over the colors and shapes that occur within it.
-You can find more info [here](https://www.w3schools.com/graphics/canvas_reference.asp) and [here](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial).
+Canvas elements were introduced with HMTL5 and give you complete control over the colors and shapes that are drawn within it.
+You can find more info on the [MDN]([here](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial)) and [w3schools](https://www.w3schools.com/graphics/canvas_reference.asp).
 Canvas elements **must** have `width` and `height` attributes.

 ```html